RaceFace Next R31 Carbon Wheelset Review

 Our team of testers rode many hundreds of miles on the Next R31 wheels and they proved to be a very sturdy and durable wheelset.
 Despite repeated savage beatings, excessively low tire pressures, poor line choices, and numerous rim-outs, these wheels never so much as went out of true.
 We experienced no broken spokes and we didn't even come close to cracking a rim.
 The hubs continue to work well and the bearings roll as smooth and fast as the day we got them.
 In fact, Race Face stands behind the durability of their Next R wheels so confidently that they have a 2-year no-fault guarantee.
 That means that even if you back your car over your wheel accidentally they will replace it, though we definitely don't recommend trying that.
 Our biggest gripe with the Next R31 is the decals on the rims.
 These logo decals started to peel and come off, just during regular riding and really started to look awful from just a couple of rides.
 We would suggest simply peeling the stickers off when the wheels are brand new to avoid this issue entirely.

 One of the biggest concerns about carbon fiber rims has always been their durability, but times and carbon have changed.
 All of the carbon fiber models in this test proved themselves to be very durable, and not a single one of them shows any signs of premature wear, cracks, dents, or even got knocked out of true.
-This is in contrast to the alloy rims which we have found to be easier to dent and damage, a good example of this is the Spank Oozy 345 Trail rim which was so damaged during testing that it needed to be replaced.

 The Next R31 impressed our testers and takes home our Editor's Choice Award for best overall mountain bike wheelset.
 The combination of excellent ride quality, freehub engagement, lightweight, impressive durability, and good value make this our favorite wheelset in this review.
 If you're looking to upgrade the performance of your bike we think the Next R31 wheelset is a great way to do it.